NiclasScheiber/ServiceOptionRequest-in-ONE-Record/1R_GoodPractice_ServiceOptionRequest.md

 ## Basic Information on this document

 ### Objective
-The purpose of this document is to provide a Good Practice for end2end and multi-modal CO2 emission transparency in the IATA ONE Record-based data eco-system.
+The purpose of this document is to provide a Good Practice for booking and using addtional, generic services through the ONE Record ecosystem.

 ### Target audience
 This document can be used by any party with the interest of using digital accompanying documents in ONE Record.

 ### Geographical coverage
-As there are no legal or operational restrictions, the solution can be used world wide.
+As there are no legal or operational restrictions, the solution can be used worldwide.

 ### Creators
 This document is the outcome of a ONE Record pilot project with the "Digitales Testfeld Air Cargo" by the German air cargo community.
 Parties/Persons involved were:

+Institute for Aviation & Tourism of Frankfurt University of Applied Sciences, Niclas Scheiber

+Fraunhofer IML, Oliver Ditz

 Lufthansa Cargo, Philipp Billion

-Souvereign, Heidi Han Yin Luu

-Souvereign, Moritz Tölke

-Fraunhofer IML, Oliver Ditz

-Lufthansa Industry Solutions, Daniel Döppner
+Fraport, Athanasios Papakarmesis

+Fraport, Andreas Quick

 ### Continous development and availability